beancount/ledger2beancount/README.md

 If `tag_as_metadata` is `true`, tags will be stored as metadata with the key `tags`.
 This works both for transactions and postings.
-This option should be seen as a workaround because metadata with the key `tags` is not seen the same by beancount as proper tags.
+This option should be seen as a workaround because metadata with the key `tags` is not treated the same way by beancount as proper tags.

 If `tag_as_metadata` is `false`, transaction tags will be put after the narration as tags.
 Because of the limitation in beancount, posting-level